-Patients' personal laundry and bed linens will be laundered by the Care Dimensions Hospice House staff.
+Patients' personal laundry and bed linens will be laundered by the Kaplan House staff.
 Laundry bags are located in each patient's room.

-Laundry facilities (a washer and dryer) are also available for family and guest use if you are staying with us for an extended period of time.
+Laundry facilities (a washer and dryer) are also available for family and guest use and are located in the closet near the spa.
 Hospice House staff and volunteers are available to assist in operating the equipment as needed.
 Complimentary laundry detergent can be found on the shelf above the washer.